← Francisco Cascalheira

 commits, all mine

-git shortlog -sn: one author
+git shortlog -sn master: one author

 12